Avi9631/partner-platform-backend/AGENCY_ENHANCEMENT_SUMMARY.md

 1. **Run the database migration** to add new columns
 2. **Restart your Node.js server** to load the updated entity model
 3. **Test the API** with the provided payload
-4. **Update frontend forms** to collect agency information when AGENCY is selected
+4. **Update frontend forms** to collect agency information when BUSINESS is selected
 5. **Update documentation** for API consumers

 ## Questions or Issues?